-Powerful and highly customizable, WordPress is a brilliant platform for blogs of any size, and bloggers of any level of experience.
+Powerful and highly customizable, WordPress is a brilliant platform for blogs of any size, and bloggers of all levels of experience.

 Creating your first blog is very straightforward, with a simple wizard that guides you through the process of choosing a name and suitable theme.
 You can leave it there and begin writing posts immediately, but the real fun lies in the more advanced editor, which lets you customize virtually every aspect of your blog’s appearance.

 Unlike some blogging sites, WordPress isn’t a drag-and-drop affair, and you’ll have to familiarize yourself with its system of menus.
-It’s well worth the effort, though, and enables you to create something truly personal.
-The editor also lets you create static pages – like a writer’s biography, for example.
+Doing so is well worth the effort, though, and enables you to create something truly personal.
+The editor also allows you to create static pages – like a writer’s biography, for example.

 The post-writing interface is much like an ordinary desktop word processor (though some options are presented in a toolbar at the top, while others are in a menu at the side, which can be a little confusing at first).
 Again, time spent getting to know the interface is rewarded with advanced features like customizable social media sharing buttons, geotagging, and the ability to pick a custom style for individual posts.